Keeping Children Safe in Education - SEPTEMBER 2024

 Schools and colleges should provide extra pastoral support and attention to children with special educational needs and disabilities (SEND), ensuring appropriate communication support is available.
 Additional guidance can be found in the department's SEND Code of Practice 0 to 25 years and Supporting Pupils at School with Medical Conditions.
 Specialist organisations such as SENDIASS, Mencap, and NSPCC offer further information, advice, and support for parents, carers, and professionals working with children and young people who are deaf/disabled children or young people.

-Paragraphs 205 to 209 ‘Children who are lesbian, gay, bisexual, or questioning their gender’ – disclaimer added, and additional text includes further clarification to comply with gender questioning children guidance terminology
+Paragraphs 205 to 209 ‘Children who are lesbian, gay, bisexual, or questioning their gender’ – disclaimer added, and additional text includes further clarification to comply with gender questioning children guidance terminology - this section still remains under review.

 205 - A child or young person identifying as lesbian, gay, or bisexual is not inherently at risk, but they may face targeting from other children.
 Sometimes, a child perceived as lesbian, gay, or bisexual, regardless of their actual identity, can be just as vulnerable as those who are.